Meet the Party Leaders

 Carolyn Warner was born in Ardmore, Oklahoma to Democratic State Senator U.T.
 Rexroatand Mary Tullis.
 Carolyn attended the inauguration of President Harry S. Truman as youth representative (and danced with the President at his Inaugural Ball).
 After moving to Arizona, Carolyn became active in its Democratic Party.
 She was elected Superintendent of Public Instruction in 1974, 1978, and 1982.
 She ran for the U.S. Senate in 1976 and was Democratic nominee for Governorship of Arizona in 1986.
 She was Elected Democratic National Committeewoman in 2004 and most recently in 2008.
 She is actively involved in many local organizations such as Arizona Center for After School Excellence, Arizona List, Arizona Women's Forum, Arizona Educational Foundation, Children’s Action Alliance, Dean's Associates for Educational Advancement at Arizona State University, EMERGE, and Jobs for America's Graduates.

-Luis Heredia works as the government relations director for the Torres Consulting and Law Group.
+Luis is the lead Principal for Community Works Consultants.
 He works with clients to build and manage comprehensive political strategies.
 His political management background includes both developing high-level strategy as Arizona Democratic Party's former executive director and, earlier in his career, coordinating grassroots efforts.
 Heredia has worked as a senior congressional aide to Congressman Raul Grijalva and as a public affairs director for Union Pacific Railroad's Arizona and New Mexico operations.
 Heredia's experience as an elected official began at 24, when Yuma residents elected him to the Somerton Elementary School District's governing board.
-In 2005, the Arizona Democratic Party named Heredia its Young Democrat of the Year.
+In 2005, the Arizona Democaratic Party named Heredia its Young Democrat of the Year.
 A first generation American from a Mexican immigrant farm worker family, Heredia graduated as a Leadership Scholar from Arizona State University with a bachelor's degree in History.
 Later, he completed a master's degree in Public Administration at Indiana University.
 The Chicano Faculty and Staff Association recognized Heredia with the Robert L. Pastor Outstanding Undergraduate Award.
-He was also named a Woodrow Wilson/Public Policy and International Affairs fellow.
+He was also named a Woodrow Wilson/Public Policy and International Affairs fellow and a 2013 Flinn-Brown fellow for the Arizona Center for Civic Leadership.